Rajath2005/mediq.io/README.md

 ## 🌟 Overview

-MediQ is a comprehensive healthcare management platform that bridges traditional Ayurvedic medicine with modern digital convenience.
+AyuDost is a comprehensive healthcare management platform that bridges traditional Ayurvedic medicine with modern digital convenience.
 Built with React and modern web technologies, it provides users with tools to manage appointments, discover Ayurvedic medicines, and access personalized health resources.

 ## ✨ Key Features